 In courses like this one, students examine case studies and learn about laws and regulations that affect communication professionals.
 Learners also get the chance to develop their own ethical frameworks and learn how to make educated ethical decisions on behalf of an organization.

 In this class, students examine popular communication theories and learn how to apply them in practical situations.
 This course typically includes a term paper that requires students to choose a theory and explain how it relates to a communications-related current event.
 Communication theory courses encourage students to take a stance on each theory and incorporate their favorites into their professional practices.

 Senior positions in marketing and advertising often require supervisory skills, critical and creative thinking, and the ability to coordinate departments.
-Graduates with an online master's in communications have these skills and can secure these positions.
+Graduates with an online master's in communication have these skills and can secure these positions.

 Marketing directors manage all marketing efforts within an organization, overseeing the planning, execution, and evaluation of marketing campaigns.
 These professionals usually work as supervisors, designing and delegating tasks for SEO specialists, social media coordinators, graphic designers, writers, photographers, and advertising coordinators.

 These professionals help organizations and corporations cultivate positive public images and maintain relationships with important stakeholders.
 They do this by responding to social media inquiries, hosting events, creating marketing campaigns, and working with media professionals to obtain media coverage.
 PR directors often juggle several projects simultaneously.